Colleges

 Always continue your scholarship search.

 Keep in mind that the time after you’ve sent your college applications is one of the best times to focus on your scholarship applications.
-Apply for scholarships from local organizations, your scholarship matches on Fastweb, and scholarships that are specific to your school or intended degree program.
+Apply for scholarships from local organizations, your scholarship matches on Fastweb, and those that are specific to your school or intended degree program.
 You can find these by asking a financial aid administrator about opportunities at your college choices.
-Apply for scholarships as deadlines approach and continually search for more scholarship and grant opportunities.
+Apply for scholarships as deadlines approach and continually search for more opportunities.
 Never give up as this should be a continual process throughout your academic career!

 You Might Also Like